 Booked a trip to Bath this summer?
 With its wealth of independent businesses, from treasure-trove shops to characterful eateries, let the city’s creative spirit inspire you.
 Stepping away from the popular city sights, there’s plenty to see and do if you’re after a slightly different, yet still memorable, trip to the city.

-If arriving into the city at lunchtime, a meal at Acorn Vegetarian Kitchen will set you up for the afternoon ahead.
-Serving a variety of plant-based plates from their meat-free menu, the innovative independent restaurant has been one of the trailblazers of vegetarian cuisine in Bath since it opened in 2013.
-Staying true to its (very much organic) roots, Head Chef Richard Buckley is often on hand to talk through his menu – it’s a good idea to book though, as they can get busy!
+If arriving into the city at lunchtime, a meal at OAK will set you up for the afternoon ahead.
+Serving a variety of plant-based plates from their meat-free menu, the innovative independent restaurant has been one of the trailblazers of vegetarian cuisine in Bath since it opened in 2013, originally named Acorn Restaurant.

 Bath Aqua Theatre of Glass

 After lunch, head to Walcot Street in the city’s Artisan Quarter, just a 10-minute walk from Acorn, for some creative crafting.
 Bath Aqua Glass is a true Bath institution, having both a workshop – Bath Aqua Theatre of Glass – and city-centre store from which they sell their beautiful aquamarine glass decorations – the colour reminiscent of the city’s spa waters.
 Watch as skilled glassblowers and stained-glass artists craft striking glassware: you can even have a go at making your own bauble.

 If lusting over glassware has you looking for some interior inspiration, pop across the road from Bath Aqua Glass to Graham & Green, where you’ll find it in abundance.
 The independent homeware store is a true treasure trove of eclectic finds from across the globe, from design-led lighting to bespoke upholstery, and from opulent mirrors to plush sofas and unique accessories.